kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. The spring ligament
 	E. The anterior tibiofibular ligament

-#### Answer: ?
+#### Answer: C. The deltoid ligament - ?

 ### Q1.119
-The rotator cuff of the shoulder joint will be affected by injury to:
+The _rotator cuff_ of the shoulder joint will be affected by injury to:

 	A. Teres major
 	B. Supraspinatus